<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3263748927046193&amp;ev=PageView&amp;noscript=1">

 Reason number two, it is durable.
 High-quality paint is an investment, it will last about 20 years, so you won’t have to pay the price year after year.

-Understanding what components are in the paint will help you determine if the paint is low or high-quality.
+Understanding what amount of components are in the paint will help you determine if the paint is low or high-quality.

 Four types of ingredients make up all kinds of paint, cheap or expensive.